Online Store Security: 8

 However, if you installed Ecwid on your own website, please take care of the site’s security.
 (Whether you do it or not, your Ecwid store will stay secure anyways.)
 Follow the steps above to protect your customers and yourself from cyber attacks.

-If you are using an Ecwid Starter Site:
+If you are using an Ecwid Instant Site:

 - Change the password from your Ecwid account (and from your domain account, if you’ve bought a custom domain) to a stronger one